sharife/goldenthread-v2/site/content/donate/_index.md

 We livestreamed our *What Do the Women Say?* program with virtual and in-person artists and audiences, offered a Video-on-demand version of both mainstage productions, and our digital *No Summary* artist conversation series appeared on Facebook, Howlround.tv and as part of the 2022 MENATMA (MENA Theater Makers Alliance) Convening

+In our 2023 season we'll emphasize our commitment to uplift one another by exploring ways to connect, cope, and be moved to make change.
+Join us as we look for comfort in comic relief, seek unity in collaboration, and find inspiration in the stories of those fighting for justice and equality.
+Make your contribution today!